jmarek0685/reactor-filter-test-site/README.md

 ----------------------------------------------------------------------------------------------------------
-This application calls a restful spring boot application I created and is currently hosted at Heroku here: http://polar-atoll-30396.herokuapp.com/v1/get-dogs
+This application calls a restful spring boot application I created and is currently hosted at Heroku here:

+http://polar-atoll-30396.herokuapp.com/v1/get-dogs

 The sourcecode is availabe at heroku through git commands heroku git:clone -a polar-atoll-30396

-The Source Code is also here
+The Source Code is also here:

 https://github.com/jmarek0685/restfuldogservice

 ----------------------------------------------------------------------------------------------------------